laurenzfg/SimpleFormMailer/README.md

 ## Licensing

-As laid out earlier, the script uses the PHPMailer licensed under the GNU GPL 2.
+As laid out earlier, the script makes use of the PHPMailer licensed under the GNU LGPL 2.1.
-Thus, we license our project utilizing it under the same license.
+Thus, we license our project under the same license.

 Copyright (C) 2020 Laurenz Grote